 A prized outcome from the late Fred Meyer’s efforts to improve upon a group of European Alstroemeria hybrids, ‘Rachel’ is named after former nursery owner Judy Wigand’s granddaughter, and is renown for her tidy, compact stature and pretty purple blooms.
 Eye catching lemon-yellow shades give a sunny lift, while snazzy maroon dashes and dark violet splotches enhance the good-sized flower clusters.

 Atop a short and shiny, thickset foliar clump that’s quite hardy, the sumptuous orchid shades look especially boisterous when matched with other Alstroemerias such as ‘Yellow Friendship’ and ‘Princess Victoria’.

-Size: 2' 0" high x 2' 0" & spreading; hardy to zone 8.
+Size: 2' 0" high x 2' 0" & spreading wide.

-Other selections in this genus
+Other selections in this genus:

 - Alstroemeria ‘Compact Red’

 - Alstroemeria ‘Meyer’s Rose’